-To ensure an adequate level of the street network that also attracts pedestrians and cyclists, the amount of land needed for roads, and open public spaces has to be determined.
-As a preliminary reference it is recommended that at least 30 per cent of land is allocated for roads and parking and dedicated non-motorised transit paths, and at least 15-20 per cent is allocated for open public space in high density mixed-use urban areas.
+To ensure an adequate level of the street network that also attracts pedestrians and cyclists, the amount of land needed for roads, parking and open public spaces has to be determined.
+As a preliminary reference it is recommended that at least 30 per cent of land is allocated for roads and parking, and at least 15-20 per cent is allocated for open public space in high density mixed-use urban areas.

 1 3 4 5 6 7 9 10 11 16

 2.1.1 Road Hierarchy

-Road networks should support a wide choice of routes based on user heirarchies that prioritises non-motorised transport and pedestrians.
+Road networks should support a wide choice of routes.
 It is important that the routes for walking, cycling and public transport are clearly defined.
 The overall hierarchy must give priority to sustainable modes of transportation ("green hierarchy") and include arterial routes and local streets based on traffic speed differences.
 Combining walkability and public transport catchment, the suggested distance between two arterial routes may be between 800 to 1000 m as a reference.
 Street features should vary according to specific network requirements of each type and functionality of the street.
 3 9 11 13 2.1.2 Street Density